search

 Syncing data from Shopify to Mixtable

-Sync Shopify data with Mixtable workbook
+Sync Shopify data with Mixtable spreadsheet

 Syncing data from Mixtable to Shopify

 To sync a piece of data from Mixtable to Shopify first update the relevant cell with the new data.
 The updated cell will be highlighted, showing that it has been saved in Mixtable’s database, _but has not yet _been sent to Shopify.
-The cell will stay highlighted even if you reload the workbook, allowing you to make changes over time and sync them to Shopify when you are good and ready.
+The cell will stay highlighted even if you reload the spreadsheet, allowing you to make changes over time and sync them to Shopify when you are good and ready.

 Mapping spreadsheet columns to Shopify data